 In 2009 when we imported out first 11 Babydolls, I had grandeos visions that I would learn to shear and do the work myself.
 After having the sheep shearer over, I quickly changed my mind.
 It was at that time I learned a valuable lesson - do what you are good at, and the rest, hire out!
-Now at 32 sheep in 2018, it pays to have great people to come and work their expertise in areas I am not so strong!
+It pays to have great people to come and work their expertise in areas I am not so strong!

 We have found our sheep shearers through the Canadian Co-operative Wool Growers website.
 On their website they have a list of sheep shearers.